Your home is your safe haven and making it appealing requires some work, but with proper lighting, it’s possible to revamp the place.

 1. Flush Lights

-Flush lights are flat attachments mounted close to the ceiling and ideal for medium or large rooms having low ceilings.
+Flush lights are flat attachments mounted close to the ceiling and are ideal for medium or large rooms having low ceilings.
 These lights are quite versatile and come in various designs and styles.
 You can easily find fixtures ranging from 12 to 24 inches wide in any interior décor store.

 Depending on the size of your room, you can choose the size of the light fixture.
 For instance, small flush mount fixtures work well in a bathroom, closet, or narrow hallway but larger flush lights are a better option for your bedroom.